By Laura Davie

 But above all, working on a farm is unbeatable!
 Warm Agas, tasty snacks, friendly people.
 What’s not to like?

-We’re currently looking for three Farm Business Analysts, one to work in Lancashire, one in Wiltshire and one in the Southwest of England.
-Check out our careers page to find out more details and if you’re up for the challenge please send your CV with a covering message by email to firstname.lastname@example.org
+We’re currently looking for new Farm Business Analysts.
+Check out our careers page to find out more details and if you’re up for the challenge please send your CV with a covering message by email to email@example.com